arunmadas/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset.
+Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 Strategy is to fill in the missing values with mean for that day.
+In some cases where all the data for a given day is NA, impute the value ZERO.
+(According to David Community TA in discussion forms we can assume any value including ZERO, strategy is flexible)

 ```r